observingClouds/eurec4a_snd/README.md

 ```

 ## First execution

-During the first execution, the `meta_information.ini` configuration file has to be created.
-The user is prompted some questions on the command line before the file will be written to the users home directory.
+To convert BUFR files, simply run `sounding_converter -i your_sounding.bfr` after the installation.
+During the first execution you will be asked to give meta-information which will be included in the output files.

+These include e.g. `contact_person` and `platform` name which are probably helpful after the exchange of these files with other scientists.

 It is also possible to copy the `config/meta_information_template.ini` to one's favorite folder and change the files content accordingly.
 If the file is not renamed `meta_information.ini` and is in the home directory, the option `-c` has to be used during the call of `sounding_converter` otherwise it will not recognize the configuration.